Skip to main content

 • MSDS: Transfer credit is not accepted.

-• MSCS & MSAI: Up to 3 hours, or one course, may be transferred pending approval from the Graduate Advisor and degree evaluator.
+• MSCS & MSAI: Up to 6 hours, or two courses, may be transferred pending approval from the Graduate Advisor and degree evaluator.

 MSDS